allBoo/erl_img/README.md

 TODO
 ----

+* `erl_img:scale/2` is currently producing garbled images.
-Very limited coverage in the eunit tests.
+* Very limited coverage in the eunit tests.
 Need images and a lot more tests.